mcavallaro/rancovr/README.md

     ## The variable `observation.matrix` has been saved on disk in file `/home/massimo/Documents/rancovr/observation_matrix.RData`.
     ## Load on memory with `load("/home/massimo/Documents/rancovr/observation_matrix.RData", verbose=1)`.

 Observations must be compared with an appropriate baseline model.
-If their number significantly exceeded the model prediction, an outbreak might be occurring.
+If the numbers of these observations significantly exceeded the model prediction, an outbreak might be occurring.
 Estimating the baseline involves finding a temporal trend (using the function `TimeFactor`) and a spatial trend based on the spatial population distribution.

 ``` r
 load(file.path(getwd(), "observation_matrix.RData"), verbose=1)